BrodyMoorman/ClipboardAnywhere/README.md

 # ClipboardAnywhere
-This is a simple Real-time chat react app using websockets powered by socket.io.\n \n
+This is a simple Real-time chat react app using websockets powered by socket.io.

-To deploy a test environment: \n
+<sup>To deploy a test environment:</sup>
-To start front-end - run command: `npm start` from client directory.\n To start back-end - run `npm run devStart` from sever directory
+<sub>To start front-end - run command: `npm start` from client directory.</sub>
+To start back-end - run `npm run devStart` from sever directory